TrelisResearch/arc-agi-2025/llm-python/experiment_notes.md

     [x] Fix up reasoning.
     [x] Run validation on that dataset.
 [ ] Support metrics calculation - for train and validation sets.
+  [x] Don't remove the columns.
+  [x] Use the data to compute metrics.
+  [ ] Remove any ground truth reference.
 [ ] Add ability to push a grids-only set of data.

 >[!WARNING]
 > Dataset validation is hitting a small issue that needs fixing.